ITzTravelInTime/Command/README.md

 # Command
 Swift Library to launch, run and get the output of executables and terminal commands/scripts in a simple and quick way.

-# Features description:
+# Features
+- Manages the usage of Swift's `Process` Objects, and so allows the library user to: launch, run or just get the standard output/error of a `Process` execution
+- Provvides comvenint structs for abstraction and ease of usage
+- Allows for class extensions, and extension libraryes to increase the functionality offered (see the `Known extensions for this library` section for more info)
+- Provvides a protocol for extensions to conform to the basic usage of the main class
+- Debug checks to ensure the library code is used as intended
+- No particular dependecies

+# Usage

-The features are most well documented into the source code, so check that out for more info.
-This is done to not have mirrors of this information, this file will just provvide this very usefoul, example usage:
+Usage is well documented into the source code, so check that out for more info.
+To prevent having mirrors of this information, this file will be just limited to the following very usefoul example usage:

 ```swift